env0/terratag/README.md

 ##### See more samples [here](https://github.com/env0/terratag/tree/master/test/fixture)

 ## Notes
-- Resources already having the exact same tag as the one being appeneded will be overridden
+- Resources already having the exact same tag as the one being appended will be overridden

 ## Develop
 Issues and Pull Requests are very welcome!